 If you have 20/20 vision, it means you can see what an average person can see on an eye chart from a distance of 20 feet.
 On the other hand, if you have 20/40 vision, it means you can only see clearly from 20 feet away what a person with perfect vision can see clearly from 40 feet away.

 If you have 20/200 vision, the legal definition of blindness, this means what a person with perfect vision can see from 200 feet away, you can see from 20 feet away.

 Does 20/20 Visual Acuity Mean Perfect Vision?

 No. While eye chart tests identify refractive errors, they can’t detect signs of visual skill deficiencies or diseases such as glaucoma, cataracts or macular degeneration.
-These are diagnosed using advanced equipment as part of a comprehensive eye exam with your local Thornhill eye doctor.
+These are diagnosed using advanced equipment as part of a comprehensive eye test with your local Thornhill optometrist.
 Early diagnosis and treatment of eye conditions are essential to ensuring long-term vision and eye health.

 For more information, give us a call at 905-731-0341 or visit us in person at Urban Opticians, today!